Mail Order Chicks

 Many hatcheries also sell hatching eggs.
 They are fertilized eggs that you can hatch yourself!
 We have never hatched anything before, so we ordered 6 eggs to try our hand at hatching our own chicks.
 In order to do so, we bought an automatic egg turning incubator.
 After the eggs are put in the incubator, the chicks will hatch in about 21 days.
 An important note is that there is no way of knowing what sex the chicks will be and the breeds are the hatchery’s choice.
 Check back soon for our review and experience!

 Spring.
 That is the easiest answer!
 Spring is when most hatcheries are selling the majority of their chicks.
 If you want fewer than 15 chicks, we recommend either splitting an order between friends or waiting until April when the order minimum is lower.
 You will also find a lot of chicks in your local feed and seed stores during this time if you don’t want to have your chicks shipped to your house.

-Our little bundle of joy arrived at the USPS near our office.
-We picked up the box and heard the little peeps trying to escape from the box they had been in for the last 2 days.
+Our little bundle of joy finally arrived.
 We put them into the brooder and enjoyed watching the little fuzz balls eat, drink, and be babies!

 Ready for some extra cuteness?
 Check out the arrival of our sweet little chicks!